DEI.

 Probing & Height Map

-Used Candle's built-in probing routine to set the machine origin (X, Y, Z zero point).
-Then ran an automatic height probing scan across the board surface.
-Candle uses this height map to dynamically adjust the Z depth during milling, compensating for any warp or unevenness in the FR4 blank — critical for consistent trace depth across the full board area.
+I used Candle's built in probing routine to set the machine origin, the X, Y, and Z zero point.
+Then I ran an automatic height probing scan across the board surface.
+Candle uses this height map to adjust the Z depth while milling, so it follows any warp or unevenness in the FR4 blank.
+This is what keeps the trace depth even across the whole board.

 Z ProbingHeight MapSurface CompensationXYZ Origin